 |Shared||Visier is committed to protecting personal data and has implemented appropriate technical and organizational measures to safeguard personal data.
 This includes internal policies and processes, contractual commitments, third party audits, encryption, and certifications.
 Visier undergoes an annual SOC2 Type II audit using an internationally recognized accounting firm.
 For more information about our security practices and vulnerability management program, read our Security Overview.|

 Visier adopts access controls based on the principle of ‘least privilege’ and ‘need to know’ to ensure that only authorized individuals utilized in the operation and provision of the contracted services are permitted to process customers’ data.
 Visier strictly adheres to its obligations of confidentiality and does not distribute or disclose customer data to any other party.

-The Visier security model empowers customers to manage their user’s access and provides controls for defining appropriate permissions.
-Customers should periodically review their security configuration settings and permissions to ensure only authorized users have access to features, functions, and content.
+The Visier security model empowers customers to manage their user’s access and provides controls for defining roles and permissions.
+Customers should periodically review their security configuration settings and permissions to ensure only authorized users have access to relevant features, functions, and content.